Using digital traces to analyze software work: skills, careers and programming languages: Analysis on SO users

 \subsection{Alternative specifications for voting regression}

-In Fig.~\ref{fig:fig3_userlevel}c of the main text, we study how the popularity of an answer relates to the task experience of the user that provided it.
-The figure shows that answers by users with more task experiences tend to receive more upvotes and are more likely to be the top answer to a question.
+In Fig.~\ref{fig:fig_userlevel}a of the main text, we study how the popularity of an answer relates to the skill expertise of the user that provided it.
+The figure shows that answers by users with more skill-specific expertise tend to receive more upvotes and are more likely to be the top answer to a question.
 Table~\ref{tab:regression_vote_top} provides the full set of regression results related to this analysis.

 Because for questions that receive only a single answer, this answer is automatically the top answer, we repeat the analysis in a sample that excludes any question that receives only one answer.
-Table~\ref{tab:regression_vote_top_2} shows that this leads to larger observed effects of task experience.
+Table~\ref{tab:regression_vote_top_2} shows that this leads to larger observed effects of skill expertise.